Statewide Training: Adult Treatment Court

 Multidisciplinary Teams: Know Your Role

-This session outlines the basic concepts of team development.
-It offers interactive exercises to demonstrate ways to handle team issues, such as transition and conflict management.
+This session outlines the basic concepts of team development and includes interactive exercises to demonstrate ways to handle team issues, such as transition and conflict management.

 Learning Objectives: